 For non-native students at an intermediate level of proficiency.
 Intensive training in listening and writing skills; instruction and practice in note-taking, in writing basic and complex sentence patterns; introduction to skills for writing expository English.
-Students may register for additional courses with the permission of the ESL faculty - √ ESL 145.
-Intensive English as a Second Language IV.
-9 hrs.; 2 cr.
-Prereq: ESL 140 or by placement exam or recommendation of ESL faculty.
-Coreq: Reading by placement.
-Graded on a Pass/Fail basis.
+Students may register for additional courses with the permission of the ESLfaculty - √ ESL 145.
+Academic Reading & Writing for Non-native Speakers I. 6 hrs.; 2 cr.